oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/orderings.md

        Block orderings for a subdivision of $x$ into any block of variables and its complementary block are defined similarly and have similar properties.
     - Inductively, one obtains block orderings composed of more than two individual orderings.

-In Oscar, block orderings are obtained by the concatenation of individual  orderings using the `*` operator.
+In OSCAR, block orderings are obtained by the concatenation of individual  orderings using the `*` operator.

 ##### Examples